NFL Draft No. 1 Pick Betting Odds: Who Will Be the Top Pick Overall in the 2025 NFL Draft?

 Travis Hunter, Colorado: Heisman Trophy winner Hunter is an incredible dual threat who brings to mind some of the all-time great two-way collegiate players such as Champ Bailey and Charles Woodson.
 As incredible as those players were, Hunter has surpassed their dual threat achievements, which is why he lands a spot in the top five in the NFL Draft betting odds.

 Jaxson Dart, Ole Miss: Dart is the most prolific quarterback in Ole Miss history.
 Operating in the Lane Kiffin run-pass option environment also gives him a skill set and experience level that will make him a highly prized draft pick.
-This is why Dart is among the longshot candidates in these NFL Draft betting odds.
+This is why Dart is considered a rising candidate in these NFL Draft betting odds.

 Where Can You Bet on the 2025 NFL Draft?